nestordemeure/breviarium/data/english.md

 ### Uncovering Secrets

-Engage even people of low status in conversation; overcome by kindness, especially if you grease their palms with gold, they will disclose everything (the same can be achieved through boys, but with risk).
+Engage even people of low status in conversation.
+Overcome by kindness, especially if you grease their palms with gold, they will disclose everything (the same can be achieved through boys, but with risk).

-Servants should also be set against each other, so they will betray each other's secrets.
+Set Servants against each other, so they will betray each other's secrets.

-But keep your word faithfully with all, lest they lose confidence; and do not immediately use knowledge without examination.
+However, always keep your promises to everyone, or they will lose trust in you.

+Do not act on information without verifying it first.

 ### Discerning the Intention Behind Someone's Words

-First, take his reasons, and from there see if they prove what he says he is doing; or rather what he usually does, and that of which he is suspected.
+First, consider his reasons and determine if they align with his stated actions, his usual behavior, or the actions of which he is suspected.
 Also, observe whether they act more fervently or more remissly than usual.

-If he is not acting on his own behalf; or if he suddenly changes opinion with fervor, it will be a sign he has received bribes.
+If he is not acting on his own behalf, or if he suddenly changes opinion with fervor, it will be a sign he has received bribes.

 If after the reasons have been well refuted he does not acquiesce, he is not acting in those ways.

-Likewise, if the arguments are too elaborate, subtle, far-fetched, and contrary to nature, or frivolous, and yet he fervently pursues the cause.
+Similarly, if their arguments that are too elaborate, subtle, far-fetched, contrary to nature, or frivolous, and yet fervently pursues the cause, it is a sign they are not acting on their own behalf.

-If on different occasions, when promoting the same thing, he alleges different reasons, neglecting the former ones; because we forget those things which we do not speak from our own mind.
+If on different occasions, when promoting the same thing, he alleges different reasons, neglecting the former ones; because we tend to forget arguments that do not originate from our own thoughts.

 Send someone to deal with him confidently in the name of friendship and to frankly inquire about the cause.
 Then he will betray everything else.